dalmo1991/superflexPy/doc/demo.rst

    :lines: 24-30, 69-74, 76-80, 130-134, 136-142, 182-194
    :linenos:

-:code:`node-1` and :code:`node-2` contain both units but in different proportions. :code:`node-3` contains only :code:`unit-2`.
+Here, nodes :code:`node_1` and :code:`node_2` contain both units, :code:`unit_1` and :code:`unit_2`, but in different proportions.
+Node :code:`node_3` contains only a single unit, :code:`unit_2`.

-When units are added to a node, the states of the elements belonging to them remain independent while the parameters stay linked, meaning that the change of a parameter in :code:`unit-1` in :code:`node-1` is applied also to :code:`unit-1` in :code:`node-2`.
-As noted in section :ref:`components_node`, different behavior can be achieved by setting the parameter :code:`shared_parameters` to :code:`False` when initializing the nodes.
+When units are added to a node, the states of the elements within the units remain independent while the parameters stay linked.
+In this example the change of a parameter in :code:`unit_1` in :code:`node_1` is applied also to :code:`unit_1` in :code:`node_2`.
+This

-At this point, the network can be initialized
+"shared parameters" behavior can be disabled by setting the parameter :code:`shared_parameters` to :code:`False` when initializing the nodes (see :ref:`components_node`)

+The network is initialized as follows

 .. literalinclude:: demo_code.py
    :language: python
    :lines: 197-204
    :linenos:

-Line 2 lists the nodes belonging to the network.
+Line 2 provides the list of the nodes belonging to the network.
 Lines 4-6 define the connectivity of the network; this is done using a dictionary with the keys given by the node identifiers and values given by the single downstream node.
-The most downstream node has value :code:`None`.
+The most downstream node has, by convention, its value set to :code:`None`.

 The inputs are catchment-specific and must be provided to each node.